Before Westfield and Hammerson, or Brick by Brick, there was CCURV.

 Central Croydon is in the midst of some major redevelopment work, much of it involving council-owned buildings and land.

-The status of much of the development, what the planners like to call the “CURV”, or Croydon Urban Regeneration Vehicle, is a matter of much secrecy and mystery, with Croydon Council refusing to release full details of its contracts with the developers.
+The status of much of the development, what the planners like to call the “CCURV”, or Croydon Council Urban Regeneration Vehicle, is a matter of much secrecy and mystery, with Croydon Council refusing to release full details of its contracts with the developers.
 Even a change of political control at the council in 2014, and the imminent demise of CCURV, failed to “blow open the books” on the doomed scheme, which delivered little benefit to the residents of the borough, but boosted developers’ profits.

-What we do know is that overall the scheme is costing at least £450 million and that the centrepiece is a council “Hub”, a “flagship new headquarters” building to ultimately replace the 1960s megalith that is Taberner House.
+What we do know is that overall the scheme is costing at least £450 million and that the centrepiece is a council “Hub”, a “flagship new headquarters” building to replace the 1960s megalith that is Taberner House.